Jean de Suarez d'Aulan: Personal life

-The Marquesses d'Aulan resided during the summer at their ancestral estate, the Château d'Aulan, in the Department of Drôme, in the Southern of France, and in the winter season they occupied their elegant town residence in the fashionable precincts of Paris.
+During the summer, the Marquesses d'Aulan resided at their ancestral estate, the Château d'Aulan, located in the Department of Drôme in the southern region of France.
+In the winter season, they occupied their elegant town residence in the fashionable precincts of Paris.

+His widow Yolande de Suarez d'Aulan married in 1946 General Guy d'Alès de Corbet (1895–1972).